Biggles of 274

 You would think this was an easy question to answer, but it

 isn't.
-The first question is how many
+The first question is how many Biggles

-exactly what you are counting.
+you are counting.

 I think a "Biggles" book has to be a book written by W.

 E. Johns which features the character of James Bigglesworth.
-As so many books have been re-issued in
+As so many books have been re-issued in other

-book publications.
-Omnibus editions can
+publications.
+Omnibus editions can be

-be immediately discounted.
-One problem
+immediately discounted.
+One problem here

-stories for 'Popular Flying', a magazine edited by Johns.
+for 'Popular Flying', a magazine edited by Johns.
 Those short stories were gathered up and

 issued in book form.